tartley/tartley.github.io/README.md

 * I'm forgetful.
 * I lack constancy of purpose.
 Can I enumerate the aspects of intelligence, and see which ones are most affected?
 Are they quantifiable?
 Improvable?

-# TODO

-Disqus: Import old comments?
-Or can we at least display them?

-Match old URLs?
-What even were they?
-I may have done this by enabling pretty urls.

-Customize theme to:
-    Put tags at top of posts instead of bottom?
-    Put tags at top of posts in index

-Check what has happened to old metadata.
-Are we leaving anything behind that we care about, eg. old comments.

-Skim through handbook for other nice features?
-* Social buttons?
-* Alt layout for that type of 'short form' post

-Click around a few older pages to see what else does not work.

-* Embed ancient backed up tartley.com content, and link to it.

-# some commands

-Delete all category lines:

-    find posts -type f | xargs sed -i '/^\.\. category:/d'

-Make all tags lower case

-    find posts -type f | xargs sed -i 's/^\.\. tags: .*/\L&/g'